danielscholl-osdu/legal/provider/legal-azure/README.md

 </settings>
 ```

+_A settings file is also conveniently located in ./.mvn/community-maven.settings.xml which is also used for CI/CD processes._

 ### Build and run the application

 After configuring your environment as specified above, you can follow these steps to build and run the application.
 These steps should be invoked from the *repository root.*